VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/tutorials/ecstat.md

 :::info

-ecStat is supported by Apache ECharts visualization panel starting from version 3.7.0.
+The `ecStat` is supported by the Apache ECharts visualization panel starting from version 3.7.0.

 :::